OUR TRAVEL-PHOTOGRAPHY EQUIPMENT

 Seeing the world from above makes us even smaller.

 I'll never forget my very first flight and my worriedness about crashing a 1600€ copter, but when I saw on the tablet what was going on 100m above me, I got goosebumps all over.

-In what beautiful world we may live...how big everything is and how much more beautiful.
+In what beautiful world we are living... how big everything is and how much more beautiful from above.

 That's the reason, why my copter is always on my side.
 It's the perfect enhancement for my wonderful hobby and I imploringly hope, that I still "will fly" until I die 🙂

 DJI MAVIC 2 Pro With HASSELBLAD 4K Camera - One Of The Finest Gadgets On The Market

 Well... that's it for the time being with all the techie-nerd-gadget-stuff 🙂

 Enjoy and ask me questions about what you still wanna know, or what is still unanswered.